fortefairy/dorian-explorer/_essay/11-chapter-xi..md

 of the Prince Regent in his wildest days, and one of the witnesses at the secret marriage with Mrs. Fitzherbert?
 How proud and handsome he was, with his chestnut curls and insolent pose!
 What passions had he bequeathed?
 The world had looked upon him as infamous.
-He had led the orgies at Carlton House.
-The star of the Garter glittered upon his breast.
+He had led the orgies at Carlton House.{% include essay/feature/aside.html aside-type="allusion" text="Carlton House was the residence of Goerge IV, who was mentioned earlier and rumored to have been homosexual.
+The house was known for its extravagant parties." objectid="dor102"%} The star of the Garter glittered upon his breast.
 Beside him hung the portrait of his wife, a pallid, thin-lipped woman in black.
 Her blood, also, stirred within him.
 How curious it all seemed!
 And his mother with her Lady Hamilton face and